-Prerequisite: You must have passed Grade 8 Algebra 1 with at least a 75 average; or recommendation of teacher.
+Prerequisite: Entering 9th graders must have passed Math 8 Accelerated (Grade 8 Algebra 1) with at least a 75 average or teacher recommendation.

 214 GEOMETRY HONORS 5 Credits

 This course is primarily intended for those students who have achieved mastery of the skills and concepts of an Honors Algebra I course and can demonstrate a thorough grasp of mathematical practice and theory.
 Students will explore the nature of reasoning in which models found in a geometric setting are used to examine different types of thinking processes.
 Attention will be given to those concepts and properties, which relate to three-dimensional objects.
 Topics from coordinate geometry and transformational geometry will also be studied.
 The connection between geometry and the real world will be reinforced through mathematical applications.
 This course will offer you a rigorous, in-depth approach to the study of geometry and will establish important skills and understandings extensively used in later advanced mathematics courses.
 This course is fully aligned to the Massachusetts Curriculum Frameworks.